French eXtreme Flight Championships RULES - FXFC

-The Contest Director can, at any time, remove a pilot from the competition who does not respect and abide by the rules detailed within this document.
+The Contest Director can, at any time, remove a pilot from the competition who does not abide by the rules detailed within this document.

 3.REGISTRATION PROCEDURE AND CONTEST SCHEDULE

-Each pilot must register via the FXFC website: www.fxfc.fr
+Each pilot must register via the FXFC website à www.fxfc.fr

-The total number of pilots is limited to 40, the organisers reserve the right to select which pilots will be selected for the contest, at their discretion, if the total number of registrations is larger than 40.
+The total number of pilots is limited to 40.
+If the total number of registrations exceeds 40, the organisers reserve the right to select, at their discretion, which pilots will be selected for the contest.

-The FXFC is a 4-day long contest, which consists of 1 day for training and practice flights, 2 days of qualification rounds, and 1 day for the semi-final and final rounds.
+The FXFC is a 4-day long contest, which consists of 1 day for training and practice flights, 2 days of qualifying, 1 day for the semi-final and the final.
 The breakdown is as follows: